lehner-lab/src_allostery/README.md

 # Usage

-The R Markdown files contain the code to reproduce the figures and results from the computational analyses described in the following publication: The allosteric landscape of the Src kinase (Beltran A & Lehner B, 2023).
+The R Markdown files contain the code to reproduce the figures and results from the computational analyses described in the following publication: The allosteric landscape of the Src kinase (Beltran A et al, 2023).
 See [Required Data](#required-data) for instructions on how to obtain all required data and miscellaneous files before running the pipeline.

 R Markdown files are meant to be run in the following order: